The composition series of ideals of the partial-isometric crossed product by the semigroup $\mathbb{N}^{2}$: Introduction

-Now, when $P$ in the system $(A,P,\alpha)$ is the positive cone of an abelian lattice-ordered group $G$, it was shown in \cite{SZ2} that the crossed product $A\times_{\alpha}^{\piso} P\simeq \mathcal{N}\T(X)$ of the system is a full corner in a usual crossed product by the group $G$.
-This actually generalizes the earlier result in \cite{SZ}, where the case of abelian totally ordered groups was treated.
-So, in the present work, we consider the dynamical system $(A,\N^{2},\alpha)$, where $\N^{2}$ denotes the positive cone of the abelian lattice-ordered group $\Z^{2}$.
-Then, by applying the corner realization of $A\times_{\alpha}^{\piso} \N^{2}$ provided in \cite{SZ2}, we obtain a composition series of essential ideals $0\leq L_{1}\leq L_{2}\leq A\times_{\alpha}^{\piso} \N^{2}$, and identify the subquotients with familiar algebras.
+It is shown in \cite{SZ2} that the partial-isometric crossed products (Nica-Toeplitz crossed products) by positive cones of abelian lattice-ordered groups are full corners in usual crossed products by groups.
+This actually generalizes the earlier result in \cite{SZ}, where the case of abelian totally ordered groups is treated.
+Now, in the present work, we consider the dynamical system $(A,\N^{2},\alpha)$, where $\N^{2}$ denotes the positive cone of the abelian lattice-ordered group $\Z^{2}$, and $\alpha$ is an action of $\mathbb{N}^{2}$ on a $C^*$-algebra $A$ by endomorphisms.
+We would like to recall that we suppose that each endomorphism $\alpha_{t}$ of $A$ extends to a strictly continuous endomorphism $\overline{\alpha}_{t}$ of the multiplier algebra $\M(A)$ as we deal with non-unital $C^*$-algebras (see \cite[\S 1]{SZ2} or \cite[\S 1]{SZ3}).
+So, by \cite[Theorem 4.1]{SZ2}, the partial-isometric crossed product $A\times_{\alpha}^{\piso} \N^{2}$ of the system $(A,\N^{2},\alpha)$ is (isomorphic to) a full corner of a crossed product by the group $\Z^{2}$.
+We apply this corner realization to obtain a composition series of essential ideals $0\leq L_{1}\leq L_{2}\leq A\times_{\alpha}^{\piso} \N^{2}$ and identify the subquotients with familiar algebras.
 In addition, when the action $\alpha$ on $A$ is given by automorphisms, we have simple identifications for the subquotients.
-Overall, we think that the present work contains very useful information in order to understand the (ideal) structure of the semigroup crossed product $A\times_{\alpha}^{\piso} \N^{2}$.
+Overall, we think that the present work contains useful information in order to understand the (ideal) structure of the semigroup crossed product $A\times_{\alpha}^{\piso} \N^{2}$.